mdrakibhasanrc/Case-Study-for-CRO/README.md

 iv) Improved Mobile User Experience – Faster page loads and better engagement.

-By using a data-driven CRO strategy, we helped the client overcome their challenges and significantly boost sales.
+### By using a data-driven CRO strategy, we helped the client overcome their challenges and significantly boost sales.
-This case study shows how analyzing user behavior and making simple improvements can lead to higher conversions.
+### This case study shows how analyzing user behavior and making simple improvements can lead to higher conversions.

 Prepared By:

 Md Rakib Hasan

-Digital Analytics & CRO Expert
+Data Driven CRO Expert

 Email: mdrakibhasan.ru@gmail.com